 The following certificate will be issued by AMC to participants who successfully complete* the course:

-100% attendance, full participation and completion of all practical exercises is required in order to successfully complete the course and qualify for the issue of the course certificates.
+*100% attendance, full participation and completion of all practical exercises is required.

 Australian residents who successfully complete this course will also receive a Statements of Attainment for MARF007 Operate survival craft and other lifesaving appliances, MARF008 Prevent and fight fires on board a vessel and MARF009 Survive at sea in the event of vessel abandonment.
 MARF007, MARF008, MARF009 are nationally recognised units of competency under the Australian Maritime College (RTO ID 60131).